- Section 194J - TDS on Fees for Professional or Technical Services

 What is Section 194-IB?

-In simple words, this section says that an individual or HUF who is not liable for audit u/s 44AB, will have to deduct TDS if they pay rent to a resident exceeding Rs.50000 in a month.
+In simple words, this section says that an individual or HUF who is not liable for audit u/s 44AB will have to deduct TDS if they pay rent to a resident exceeding Rs.50000 in a month.

-TDS needs to be deducted, earlier of:
+TDS needs to be deducted earlier of the:

-Credit / Payment of rent for last month of the year or last month of tenancy if property is left during the year. | At the time of payment by cash, cheque or any other way. |
+Credit / Payment of rent for the last month of the year or the last month of tenancy if the property is left during the year. | At the time of payment by cash, cheque or any other way. |

 Rate of Tax